TheOrbMaverick/capsoool_project/README.md

 ```

-Once the frontend is up and runing you can either run the program in ios app using the command: 'i'
+Once the frontend is up and runing you can:

+run the app in ios using the command: 'i'
+on android with 'a'
 or you can run it on web using "w".

 from there you can navigate through the app: